dboatengg/hashnode-articles-backup/cljnq3bo8000709l12uuy4ty2.md

 ## Beyond REST APIs

 It's important to note that REST APIs are not the only type of API available.
-There are several other alternatives, each with their strengths and weaknesses.
+There are several other alternatives, each with its strengths and weaknesses.

 Some popular alternatives include: